T7-Components/image/README.md

 ---

-The `<Image>` component uses the `width` and `height` properties to immediate receive layout, as if the image source had been loaded.
-This prevents unnecessary layout recalculations by the browser and allows the image to be resized in CSS with proportional aspect ratios.
+`<Image>` uses `width` and `height` props to force an immediate layout, as if the image source had already been loaded.
+This prevents unnecessary recalculations by the browser and allows the image to be resized via CSS with proportional aspect ratios.

+It causes an encoded, inline SVG to be generated, which allows for a solid color to be displayed while the image is still processing.
+This prevents unintended rendering of `alt` text or the display of a browser's default "broken image" icon.

 Passing these props yields the following markup output.